-- > Subject to certain conditions described below, the principal amount of the loan is forgivable. - > No collateral or personal guarantee is permitted to be required for a loan during the Covered Period.
-Additionally, there is no recourse against any individual, shareholder, member, or partner of an eligible loan recipient for non-payment, unless the individual uses the loan proceeds for unauthorized purposes.
+- Subject to certain conditions described below, the full principal amount of the loan and any accrued interest is forgivable. - No collateral or personal guarantee is permitted.
+Additionally, there is no recourse against any individual, shareholder, member, or partner of an eligible loan recipient for non-payment, unless the loan proceeds are used for unauthorized purposes. - Interest on the loan is 1%. - No prepayment penalty. - Maximum loan amount (capped at \$10MM) is 2.5 times the borrower's average total monthly payroll costs using data from either the 12 previous months or from the calendar year 2019.